Chinch-Bug/clangen-genemod/docs/dev/art/clan-symbols.md

 > Adder, Serpent, and Snake all look at their subject from different perspectives, creating unique options for players to choose from.

 ![image](https://github.com/user-attachments/assets/ef69b6ef-67b8-45a4-8192-131fb4dc3e0a)
-> The Blotch symbol shows off some creative thinking in illustrating itself as a cat's paw "blotching" something on the symbol.
+> The Blotch symbol shows off some creative thinking in illustrating itself as a rabbit's paw "blotching" something on the symbol.

 ![image](https://github.com/user-attachments/assets/7a46f50b-d5d2-4087-929f-63ddd166d642)
-> Wish is conveyed as a cat "praying" to StarClan.
+> Wish is conveyed as a rabbit "praying" to Inle.

 ![image](https://github.com/user-attachments/assets/cd785cb2-018c-447c-b95a-29241ef2c120)
 > Fickle is a difficult idea to show in a symbol.
-Here, the artist conveyed it with a leaf being blown by the wind, similar, perhaps, to a cat's fickle and fleeting ideals.
+Here, the artist conveyed it with a leaf being blown by the wind, similar, perhaps, to a rabbit's fickle and fleeting ideals.

-## Thinking inside of the ~~Cat~~ Box
+## Thinking inside of the ~~Rabbit~~ Box

-Warrior Clan symbols have one very unique aspect: their cat shape!
+Rabbit Warren symbols have one very unique aspect: their rabbit shape!
 This is something we can and should take advantage of.
 Additionally, you may have noticed that the canon symbols frequently break their "boundaries" and cut through the lines of their shape entirely.

 ![image](https://github.com/user-attachments/assets/f80b6d80-641b-491c-a6e0-ea31f20e4297)
-> The Hollow symbol is very well done, in that it takes advantage of the natural funnel created by the cat ears to move the shape into a tree's trunk.
+> The Hollow symbol is very well done, in that it takes advantage of the natural funnel created by the rabbit ears to move the shape into a tree's trunk.

 ![image](https://github.com/user-attachments/assets/c385560c-d5ac-47b5-97f7-3ccfb39d68a6)
 > Notice that the Milk symbol gets rid of the bottom line of the symbol, but still preserves the side lines all the way to the natural bottom of the symbol.
 This helps preserve the correct size of the symbol, instead of leaving it feeling short next to all the others.